 The size and form of the equity awards for our executive officers are determined in the discretion of the Compensation Committee at a level that it believes is competitive with current market conditions (as reflected by our compensation peer group), and after taking into consideration each individual executive officer's role and the scope of his or her responsibilities, his or her experience, his or her past performance and expected future contributions, his or her current equity holdings and the potential equity awards of our other executive officers.
 When determining the size of equity awards, the Compensation Committee considers the number of underlying shares granted, with a reference to the executive's total percentage ownership in the Company, and it also considers prior year performance as an input into decision-making.

-For fiscal 2021, the Compensation Committee determined to grant each of our executive officers stock options that vest over three years, with one-third vesting on the first anniversary of the date of grant and the remainder vesting in equal quarterly installments over the following two years.
-The table below provides information regarding the number of shares underlying stock options granted to each named executive officer in fiscal 2021 and the aggregate grant date fair value of such equity awards.
-As of year-end, all options granted to our executive officers in 2021 were "underwater" based on the year-end stock price of \$21.83.
+For fiscal 2022, the Compensation Committee determined to grant each of our executive officers RSUs and stock options.
+Our annual RSUs and annual grants of stock options vest over three years, with one-third vesting on the first anniversary of the date of grant and the remainder vesting in equal quarterly installments over the following two years.
+The table below provides information regarding the number of shares underlying RSUs and stock options granted to each named executive officer during the annual grant process in fiscal 2022 and the aggregate grant date fair value of such equity awards.
+This table does not include the Team Alignment Grants discussed below.

-Named Executive Officer Number of Shares Subject to Options (#) Aggregate Grant Date Fair Value Weighted Average Exercise Price Gaurav D. Shah 185,000 \$6,998,550 \$62.32 Carlos Garcia-Parada (1) 165,000 \$5,139,400 \$46.05 Kinnari Patel 120,000 \$4,539,600 \$62.32 Jonathan Schwartz 35,000 \$1,324,050 \$62.32 Martin Wilson (2) 100,000 \$1,411,000 \$23.04
+Named Executive Officer Number of Shares Subject to Options (#) Weighted Average Exercise Price Number of Shares Subject to RSUs (#) Aggregate Grant Date Fair Value Gaurav D. Shah 297,037 \$19.05 95,275 \$5,499,980 Carlos Garcia-Parada (1) John Militello (2) 55,913 \$16.09 27,715 \$ 998,969 Kinnari Patel 148,518 \$19.05 47,637 \$2,749,974 Mayo Pujols 142,294 \$13.74 90,975 \$2,499,990 Raj Prabhakar 145,093 \$19.05 28,763 \$1,799,999

-(1) Mr. Garcia-Parada resigned as the Company's Chief Financial Officer and principal financial officer effective March 16, 2022.
+(1) Mr. Garcia-Parada resigned as the Company's Chief Financial Officer and Principal Financial Officer effective March 16, 2022.